promcon/website/content/2018-munich/submit.md

 ## Submit a talk

-The PromCon Call for Papers (CfP) is open for talk submissions until May 30, 2018, and we encourage you to submit a talk!
+The PromCon Call for Papers (CfP) is open for talk submissions until 23:59 UTC on Sunday, May 13, 2018, and we encourage you to submit a talk!

 <a class="btn btn-default btn-lg" href="https://docs.google.com/forms/d/e/1FAIpQLSevP_gNsQQYrBlWKS-Ic3VC7T-fT73eyM9p3U6-NpQ7WmlO9g/viewform" target="_blank" role="button">
   <i class="fa fa-commenting"></i>&nbsp;&nbsp;Submit Talk